Ipsita09upgis/Customer-Segmentation-K-Means-Clustering-Data-Cleaning/README.md

-# Customer-Segmentation-K-Means-Clustering-Data-Cleaning

 # 🧼 K-Means Clustering: Data Cleaning

-This repository contains the **data cleaning steps** carried out as part of a customer segmentation project using K-Means Clustering on online retail data.
-T he goal is to clean, transform, and prepare the online retail dataset for clustering analysis.
+This repository contains the **data cleaning steps** performed as part of a customer segmentation project using K-Means Clustering on online retail transaction data.

 ## 📄 File Overview

-- `K Means Clustering Data Cleaning_Ipsita.ipynb`: Jupyter Notebook dedicated to cleaning the dataset before applying clustering algorithms.
+- `K Means Clustering Data Cleaning_Ipsita.ipynb`: Jupyter Notebook containing data cleaning operations and saving the cleaned dataset.
+- `Online Retail Cleaned.xlsx`: Cleaned version of the original dataset, saved for further analysis.

 ## 📊 Dataset

-The dataset used is an online retail dataset with fields such as:
+The dataset used is an Excel file containing online retail transactions with fields such as:
 - `InvoiceNo`
 - `StockCode`
 - `Description`